 For students interested in East Asia: Half of the program’s full-time faculty have done research on the region.
 Four of the program’s full-time faculty speak Chinese.
 Around the university a large number of faculty are engaged in research on China, including but not limited to faculty involved with the Center for Asia Pacific Studies and participants in the China Business Studies Initiative.

 Gender balance: 50% of tenured faculty in our department are women, including the current chair, as are about 60% of the program’s graduate students.

 STEM designation: Our program is a STEM program.
 This means that foreign students are eligible to work in the US for three years after graduation under the OPT visa program.

 Application deadline: Admissions are conducted on a rolling basis.
 Applications for the Summer Start must be received by January 15.
 In order to be considered for financial aid, applications must be received by March 1st.

-NOTE: This program is not the same as the Masters of Arts in Economics at the University of San Francisco, although most of the faculty overlap.
+NOTE: This program is not the same as the Masters of Arts in Economics at the University of San Francisco, although most of the faculty teach courses for both programs.
 That program focuses more on theory and does not include a research requirement.
-We are also currently developing a Masters of Science program in Economic Analytics that will be focused more on training students for applied econometrics/data science roles in the software, financial, and health sectors.
-We hope to be ready to start students in the Economics Analytics program in the fall of 2019.